Why are actors striking in Hollywood?

 It added that, instead of pushing ahead with negotiations, “SAG-AFTRA has put us on a course that will deepen the financial hardship for thousands who depend on the industry for their livelihoods”.

-In a letter to SAG-AFTRA members, Drescher told actors to be prepared to join the picket line after today’s vote.
+In a letter to SAG-AFTRA members, Drescher told actors to be prepared to join the picket line after today’s vote, which was announced at a press conference.

 “As you know, over the past decade, your compensation has been severely eroded by the rise of the streaming ecosystem,” Drescher wrote.
 “Furthermore, artificial intelligence poses an existential threat to creative professions, and all actors and performers deserve contract language that protects them from having their identity and talent exploited without consent and pay.”